Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

+Our algorithm operates as a measurement-controlled sampling protocol that applies a sequence of thermal-drift channels to generate the target thermal state.
+Unlike previous instance-oriented approaches~\cite{andras2019quantumsingular, chen2025efficient}, it provides the first explicit polynomial scaling of resource complexity with respect to all problem parameters in an elementary-gate model, as summarized in Table~\ref{tab:comparison}.
+The thermal-drift channel introduced here converts mid-circuit measurement randomness directly into physically meaningful Hamiltonian parameters, unifying state preparation and Hamiltonian sampling in a single quantum protocol.
+Systematic benchmarking validates the predicted $\beta$-dependence and sampling efficiency.
+We further present two complementary applications of the sampler.
+First, level-statistics analysis confirms that the sampled states capture the spectral correlations characteristic of a chaotic regime.
+Second, as a proof of concept for quantum data generation, a variational quantum classifier trained on the sampled dataset achieves near-optimal accuracy in classifying unseen thermal states, illustrating that the sampler can directly provide labeled quantum datasets for learning tasks.

-\paragraph*{Setting.---} We now formalize the sampling task.
-Given a set of $L$ linearly independent $n$-qubit Pauli words $\Sigma$ and the inverse temperature $\beta>0$, we denote the ensemble consisting any linear combination of the Pauli's in $\Sigma$ with bounded coefficients as,
+\paragraph*{Generation of random thermal states.---} The task is to sample a thermal ensemble which is composed of a thermal state $\gibbs{\beta}{H}$ as ``data'' together with its Hamiltonian $H$ as ``label'', and $H$ is from a structured family of Pauli Hamiltonians.
+Given a set of $L$ distinct $n$-qubit Pauli operators $\Sigma$ and the inverse temperature $\beta>0$, such family is described by a set of all linear combinations of operators in $\Sigma$ with bounded coefficients as

 where $h_j$'s are the boundary values of the coefficients.
-The task is to sample from the thermal state $\gibbs{\beta}{H}$ with Hamiltonian $H$ drawn from the ensemble.

-This framework departs from conventional random state sampling.
-Standard ensembles, such as Haar random states~\cite{ji2018pseudorandom}, unitary $t$-design~\cite{emerson2003pseudo}, or random stabilizer states~\cite{garcia2017geometry}, are typically defined by their geometric properties within the Hilbert space.
-These ensembles often decouple the state from a specific, physically motivated Hamiltonian.
-In contrast, our framework asks for generating a structured thermal equilibrium state, explicitly linking the thermodynamics and the random matrix theory.
-This distinct feature provides a controllable generating set essential for physical benchmarking and Hamiltonian learning.
+Unlike the pure-state families discussed in the introduction, our setting asks for generating a structured thermal state that is linked to an explicit physical Hamiltonian.
+This provides a controllable generating set essential for physical benchmarking and Hamiltonian learning.

-Our numerical experiments consider two physical ensembles on a $3 \times 3$ two-dimensional grid, where two-local Pauli operators act on nearest-neighbor pairs.
-The first is a Heisenberg ensemble with $\Sigma$ containing operators of the form $XX$, $YY$, and $ZZ$; the second is a transverse-field Ising ensemble with $\Sigma$ containing operators of the form $ZZ$ and $X$.
-For both ensembles, the coefficient bounds $h_j$ are uniform, and we denote $\hsum = \sum_j h_j$, which upper bounds the largest eigenvalue of any $H \in \fH$.
+This setting imposes no restrictions on the locality or commutativity of the interactions.
+Our verification experiments consider two physical models on a $3 \times 3$ two-dimensional grid, where two-local Pauli operators act on nearest-neighbor pairs.
+The first is a Heisenberg model with $\Sigma$ containing operators of the form $XX$, $YY$, and $ZZ$; the second is a transverse-field Ising model with $\Sigma$ containing operators of the form $ZZ$ and $X$ (or $XX$ and $Z$).
+For both models, the coefficient bounds $h_j$ are uniform, and we denote $\hsum = \sum_j h_j$, which upper bounds the largest eigenvalue of any $H \in \fH$.